11ty/eleventy/docs/copy.md

 ## Manual Passthrough Copy (Faster)

 _(New in Eleventy `v0.2.14`)_ Searching the entire directory structure for files to copy based on file extensions is not optimal with large directory structures.
 If we know what non-template static content we want to appear in our output, we can opt-in to specify _files_ or _directories_ for Eleventy to copy for you.
 This will probably speed up your build times.
+These entries are relative to your the root of your project and _not_ your eleventy input directory.

 ```
 // .eleventy.js